 What is M2?

-The next Mac update is expected in June at WWDC.
-That update is likely to feature either the M1X or M2 (or both).
+The next Mac update is expected in the autumn of 2021 - we think October is the most likely date.
+That update is likely to feature the M1X chip.

 Which Macs will feature the M1X?